Infisical/infisical/README.md

 ## Usage

+For a quick tutorial, check out our quick getting started video [here](https://www.youtube.com/watch?v=fgNTyZdHiQQ).

-Head over to **[https://infisical.com](https://infisical.com/)** to make an account and create a workspace for your project.
+Head over to [Infisical](https://infisical.com/) to make an account and create a workspace for your project.
 Once you've made an account, populate the workspace with your environment variables and invite your team.

 Once you’ve done that, return here to pull and inject secrets from the workspace to your local process/project.